 Not only is watching the sunrise from the top of a Mayan temple worth getting up at 4am and climbing 198 steps, but the sounds of the jungle waking up in the morning is pretty incredible too: howler monkeys and 380 species of birds can make quite a racket…in a good way.

-However, on a sunrise tour you’ll see a few highlights, but miss most of the site, so we also spent several mid-day hours exploring and wandering on our own.
-This was the perfect combination of organized tour and self-guided exploration.
+However, on a sunrise tour, you’ll see a few highlights but miss most of the site, so we also spent several mid-day hours exploring and wandering on our own.
+This was the perfect combination of an organized tour and self-guided exploration.

 Seems ruins and monkeys go together, so you’ll probably also want to hang out and watch the monkeys.